quentinhardy/odat/README.md

 * Get instant client basic, sdk (devel) and sqlplus from the Oracle web site:
   * X64: http://www.oracle.com/technetwork/topics/linuxx86-64soft-092277.html
   * X86: http://www.oracle.com/technetwork/topics/linuxsoft-082809.html

+* For the moment (03/2021), Oracle Database instant client version 11.2 is the best version if you want to generate the ODAT standalone with pyinstaller.
+For using the ODAT development version, the last version of the Oracle client can be used (e.g. version 19).

 * Install *python3-dev*, *alien* and *libaio1* package (for sqlplus):
 ```bash